Perturbative criteria for the ergodicity of interacting dissipative quantum lattice systems: Introduction

 \section{Introduction}

-A \emph{quantum Markov semigroup} (QMS) is a strongly continuous contraction semigroup $(\mathcal{P}_t)_{t\geq0}$ of completely positive operators on a $C^*$-algebra $\mc A$.
-It has become the basic modelling tool to describe the non-unitary evolution of open quantum systems, the typical example being the interaction with thermal baths.
-The generator of a QMS is commonly referred to as the Lindblad generator.
-Both from a conceptual and an applied viewpoint, the ergodicity properties of QMS are particularly relevant.
-We refer to \cite{Al:Le,BP} for a general overview.
+A quantum Markov semigroup $(\mathcal{P}_t)_{t\geq0}$ is a semigroup of completely positive operators on a $C^*$-algebra $\mc A$.
+It has become the basic modelling tool to describe the non-unitary evolution of open quantum systems, typical examples being interactions with thermal baths and measurement processes.
+Its generator is commonly referred to as the Lindblad generator.
+Both from a conceptual and an applied viewpoint, the ergodicity properties of quantum semigroups are particularly relevant.
+We refer to \cite{Al:Le,BP,Ev,Fa:Re,Fr}, for a general overview.

 Under general conditions, finite dissipative quantum systems admit a unique stationary state $\pi$.
 As in the case of classical Markov semigroups, a most relevant issue is to provide quantitative estimates on the speed of convergence to the stationary state.
 More precisely, given an initial state $\mu$ one would like to deduce the exponential convergence of its evolution $\mu\mathcal{P}_t$ to $\pi$; a natural distance to quantify this convergence is the trace distance, the non-commutative counterpart of the total variation distance.
 By the quantum Pinsker inequality, see e.g.\ \cite[Thm.11.9.5]{wilde}, the convergence in trace distance can be deduced from the decay of the quantum relative entropy of $\mu \mathcal{P}_t$ with respect to $\pi$.
-For reversible QMS, the latter issue has been recently pursued with different perspectives \cite{Br:Ga:Ju,CM1,CM2,DR,Coreani_usciti}.
+For reversible semigroups, the latter issue has been recently pursued with different perspectives \cite{Br:Ga:Ju,CM1,CM2,DR,Coreani_usciti}.
 In particular, in \cite{CM1} the exponential decay of entropy is deduced for both the Bose and Fermi Ornstein-Uhlenbeck semigroups that describe the evolution of non-interacting bosons and fermions.
 As discussed in \cite{BDP}, the exponential convergence in trace distance can also be deduced by spectral methods.